by T. Austin-Sparks

 That sounds very simple, doesn't it?
 It upsets a lot of our high-flown ideas about the ministry, but it's very practical, very real.
 That is the ministry in this letter.
 You see, the apostle gives us some illustrations of this in the letter.
 I wish you'd all read it before you came here this evening so that it was all fresh in your mind, because we have only an hour.
 (By the way then, read the letter to the Galatians before tomorrow night.)
 But here the apostle gives us some illustrations of the meaning of the ministry in the terms which I have used.

 First of all, he takes up this wonderful matter of Moses coming down from the mountain with the table of stone of the law, and the glory of God being on his face.
 He came down with glory on his face - his face was shining with the glory of God.
-He came down and as he moved toward the camp, that glory on his face was so strong that the people could not bear to look.
-When he went in to read the law, the people could not dare to look because of the glory and it was necessary for Moses to put a veil over his face when he read the law of the testimony.
+He came down, and as he moved toward the camp, that glory on his face was so strong that the people could not bear to look.
+When he went in to read the law, the people could not dare to look because of the glory, and it was necessary for Moses to put a veil over his face when he read the law of the testimony.

-A face full of glory, but the people unable... unable to live in the good of it and live by the power of it, and to appreciate it, and to enjoy it, and for it to abide with them by reason of the lack of spiritual capacity.
+But the people unable... unable to live in the good of it and live by the power of it, and to appreciate it, and to enjoy it, and for it to abide with them by reason of the lack of spiritual capacity.
 It says, "They could not look on his face."
 They could not... they could not.
 They hadn't the capacity required for looking at the glory of God.

 Now, you know the rest of the story.
 Paul outlines it and brings it over into this dispensation and he says, "When you shall turn to the Lord, the Lord Jesus, the veil is taken away."
 And then he says this wonderful thing, this marvellous thing upon which, dear friends, you can dwell for the rest of your life, without any exaggeration, "God, Who said: Let Light shine..."
 Let light shine!
 The great fiat at the beginning, "Let there be Light..."
 "God Who said: Let light be, hath shined into our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ."
 And there's no veil!
 We have now spiritual capacity!
 We're spiritual people!
 We have the Holy Spirit!
 The face of Jesus Christ holds the revelation of the glory of God.
 My, what a revelation of the glory of God the face of Jesus is!
 That word "face" of course, is only symbolism.